CesiumGS/cesium-unreal/Documentation/developer-setup-windows.md

 - Install the Unreal Engine (version 5.3 or newer) from https://www.unrealengine.com/en-US/download

 > [!note]
 > In newer versions of Visual Studio 2022, it can be tricky to get everything building using compatible versions of the Visual C++ compiler.
-See [Developer Setup for Windows - Gotchas](developer-setup-windows-gotchas.md) for details and solutions, particularly if you run into compiler or linker errors following the instructions below.
+See <!--! \cond DOXYGEN_EXCLUDE !-->[Developer Setup for Windows - Gotchas](developer-setup-windows-gotchas.md)<!--! \endcond --><!--! \subpage developer-setup-windows-gotchas --> for details and solutions, particularly if you run into compiler or linker errors following the instructions below.

 ## To Cross Compile Android on Windows